prooph/event-store-symfony-bundle/doc/migrating_from_0.8.0.md

 ## Explicit definition of aggregate repositories

-Aggregate repositories were part of `prooph/event-sourcing` and without it, bundle will no longer register repositories as a services.
+Aggregate repositories are part of `prooph/event-sourcing` however, bundle will no longer register repositories as a services.
 You have to configure those by yourself.
-Let's consider following configuration
+Let's consider following configuration:

 ```yaml
 prooph_event_store: